merenlab/anvio/anvio/docs/programs/anvi-gen-function-matrix.md

 Generates TAB-delmited output files for %(functions)s from a single function annotation source across genomes.

 {:.notice}
-For a simlar program that reports HMM hits across genomes, see %(anvi-script-gen-hmm-hits-matrix-across-genomes)s.
+For a simlar program that reports HMM hits across genomes, see %(anvi-gen-hmm-hits-matrix)s.

 The input genomes for this program can be provided through an %(external-genomes)s, %(internal-genomes)s, %(genomes-storage-db)s, or any combination of these sources.